nucleom42/rubee/readme.md

 ```

 ### Defining Model attributes in routes
-One of Rubee's unique traits is where we can define our models for generation. \
+One of ruBEE's unique traits is where we can define our models for generation. \
 You've seen above one possible way you can set up.

 ```ruby